 Good and Bad Locations for Stealing Motorhomes

-For a thief, a trailer and motorhomes are two separate things.
-For stealing trailers, a towing vehicle is needed to hook the rig up.
-In contrast, for motorhomes, you have to break-in and hotwire the mobile home to drive it away.
+For a thief, a trailer and a motorhome are two separate things.
+A towing vehicle is needed to hook the rig up for stealing trailers.
+In contrast, for motorhomes, you have to break in and hotwire the mobile home to drive it away.

 On Campgrounds

 A trailer or motorhome is usually stolen when the owner is not occupying it.
-Therefore, it means that travel trailers get stolen when they are stored or parked for a while, unattended at different locations other than campgrounds.
-Because in campgrounds and RV parks, RV thefts are extremely rare.
+Therefore, travel trailers get stolen when stored or parked for a while, unattended at locations other than campgrounds, because RV thefts are extremely rare in campgrounds and RV parks.

 Outside the Garage

-Your RV can be an easy target if it is parked outside the garage.
-Moreover, your RV is not safe inside the house too.
-If you are storing the camper inside the house, make sure it’s properly secured.
+Your RV can be an easy target if parked outside the garage.
+Moreover, your RV is not safe inside the house either.
+If you store the camper inside the house, ensure it’s properly secured.

 Jam-Packed Locations

-If you are parking your rig on the side street, its security relies on how jam-packed or cramped up the side street is.
+If you are parking your rig on the side street, its security relies on how jam-packed or cramped the side street is.
 For instance, there is less chance that your camper will get robbed if you pull up near Times Square, Manhattan.
-Contrastingly, criminals will steal your RV, if you station it on a quiet and lonely street.
+In contrast, criminals will steal your RV if you park it on a quiet, lonely street.

 Industrial Zones

 Moreover, industrial zones are the most sought-after parking spots for campers.
-However, the problem is that these zones are populous during working hours.
+However, the problem is that these zones are crowded during working hours.

 Sure, there are cameras in these large lots, but you might have to park in a quiet corner.
 Thus, it can make the crime go unnoticed.